project-gauntlet/gauntlet/docs/js/components/list_item/props/accessories.md

-List of accessories displayed on the right side of the list item
+List of accessories displayed on the right-hand side of the list item